bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ## Ignore daily weight measurements, look at the trend

-Your weight data is noisy
+Your weight data is noisy.

+Here are some common factors:
+1. When you last went to the bathroom
+2. How much food is in your digestive system
+3. The amount of sodium you consume
+4. How much water you drink
+5. Your carbohydrate intake

 ## What you did last week predicts your progress this week